Radiation pattern and source size of particles in nanoplasmonic fusion: Correlation Function

 In Ref. \cite{CS13} different one, two and four source systems were tested with and without rotation.
 Here we study only the case where the emission is {\it asymmetric} and dominated by the fluid elements facing the detector.

 The modeling for laser induced fusion can be made in two steps.
-First we model one nanorod.
+First, we model one nanorod.
 In this case the emission is in the direction of the nanorod, which is orthogonal to the laser irradiation and points into the direction of polarization of laser light.
 Electrons and protons are accelerated in this direction, and consequently also the deuterium and He$^4$ particles will have a main direction of emission in this direction.
 For this stage this will be the symmetry axis ($d\sigma^\mu$) pointing in the $z$ direction.
-The obtained spread of the distribution can be fitted to the velocity, $v$ and "temperature", $T$ parameter of the CJ distribution.
+The obtained spread of the distribution can be fitted to the velocity, $v$ and "temperature", $T$, parameter of the CJ distribution.

-In the second macroscopic step we can identify the marker particles. these will be our elements of source, $s$, and their direction of morion will be our symmetry axis, $z$, for the macroscopic step.
+In the second macroscopic step we can identify the marker particles.
+These will be our elements of source, $s$, and their direction of motion will be our symmetry axis, $z$, for the macroscopic step.

 Let us consider the usual conventions, $z$ is the irradiation beam axis, and the positive $z$-direction is the direction of the laser beam.
 The laser's polarization vector points into the positive $x$-direction.
-Finally the $y$-axis is orthogonal to both.
+Finally, the $y$-axis is orthogonal to both.
 The emission probabilities from the two source cells of a pair are generally not equal.